openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 In your browser, access the YouTube CMS by going to
    https://cms.youtube.com/.

 #.
-Use your CMSmanager Gmail address for video administrators to log in to
+Sign in to the YouTube CMS account that contains the channel.
+This is
-   the CMS account.
+   likely to be your CMSmanager Gmail address for video administrators.

 #.
 In the navigation bar at left, click **CHANNELS**.
 A list of your
    channels appears.